How's Your FICO?

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could find yourself renting for another couple of years in Burlington until you raise your score.
+The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The content of your wallet starts the home buying process.
+Saving your money for a down payment is a good idea, but if you don't have a strong credit score to back it up, you could find yourself renting longer than you expected in Burlington, North Carolina until you raise your score.

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the factors in calculating your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+In recent years, however, some people have seen their score lowered as a result of loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in summing up your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How often do you make late payments?